-^{}Noting that the distinction between primary and secondary sources is contextual is important.
-You may not be able to tell solely based on document type.
+It is important to note that the distinction between primary and secondary sources is contextual and you may not be able to tell solely based on document type.
 A document may be considered a primary source in one context and a secondary source in another.
 For example, a speech about the Declaration of Independence by a notable orator would be a secondary source for a scholar studying the philosophical origins of the document, but a primary source when studying how the Declaration's meaning has changed over time.